contre95/notesOLD/Digitales/Apuntes/Coding/Clean Architecture/CleanArchPart01.md

 • It is not necessary to choose a web server early in development, because the high-level policy should not know that it is being delivered over the web.
-If the high-level policy is unaware of HTML, AJAX, JSP, JSF, or any of the rest of the alphabet soup of web development, then you don’t need to decide which web system to use until much later in the project.
-Indeed, you don’t even have to decide if the system will be delivered over the web.
+If the high-level policy is unaware of HTML, AJAX, JSP, JSF, or any of the rest of the alphabet soup of web development, then you don't need to decide which web system to use until much later in the project.
+Indeed, you don't even have to decide if the system will be delivered over the web.

 • It is not necessary to adopt REST early in development, because the high- level policy should be agnostic about the interface to the outside world.